csbingao/csbingao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Bin Gao (高彬) from China.
 I'm a final year PhD Student of School of Computing (SoC) in National University of Singapore (NUS).
 I'm working with Prof. [Weng-Fai Wong](https://www.comp.nus.edu.sg/~wongwf/).
-Before this, I received my bachelor degree and master degree from Huazhong University of Science and Technology (HUST), China in 2017 and 2020, respectively, where I worked with Prof. [Fangming Liu](https://fangmingliu.github.io/).
+Before this, I received my bachelor degree and master degree from Huazhong University of Science and Technology (HUST), China in 2017 and 2020, respectively.

-<mark><strong><em> I am actively looking for visiting scholar opportunities beginning in late-2024, as well as postdoctoral positions starting in mid-2025.
+<mark><strong><em> I am actively looking for postdoctoral positions starting in mid-2025.
 Please feel free to reach out to me! </em></strong></mark>

 Research Interests